Order of St. Bernadette of Antioch

 On top of The Sophia symbol is the official emblem of the Australian Church of Antioch which is placed higher near the peak of the triangle to remind Bishop Carrey of his apostolic origins, where he is bestowed the responsibility to carry the many apostolic lineages and to continue his predecessors' (+++Frank, +++Spruit, +++Vilatte) legacies.

-The color fuchsia with the emanation of pink color from the centre of the triangle represents collaboration (fuchsia) and love (pink) as Bishop Carrey's core values in his ministry.
+The colour fuchsia with the emanation of pink colour from the centre of the triangle represents collaboration (fuchsia) and love (pink) as Bishop Carrey's core values in his ministry.
 It shows his passion for interfaith relations, ecumenical communion and comparative studies of religions.
 Through these passions, Bishop Carrey wishes to share the grace of sacraments and its power to ALL people with his well-known affirmation that "God is Love and Love is the human's essence".

 With that, it is no doubt that his Coat of Arms' motto speaks loudly of his passions.
 The Latin word 'Omnia Vincit Amor' means "love conquers all".
 He said that love is what makes the world go round, whether for better or for worst but a divine or genuine love is simple and it does not require theology or dogma; only the willingness to experience peace, joy, kindness, and forgiveness at the present state.